 Even if you're not living with a diagnosable mental health condition, it's important to reach out for help if you need it.
 Suicidal thoughts, spring anxiety, insomnia, and irritability are all common during the spring as our bodies adjust to more daylight time, changes in our circadian rhythms, and fluctuations in our daily routines.

 Contrary to popular belief, you don't need seasonal depression, bipolar disorder, or another mental illness to experience difficult mental health symptoms during the spring season.
 Biologically, seasonal changes can be challenging for anyone—and there shouldn't be any stigma associated with taking care of your mental health.

 At Charlie Health, we offer comprehensive mental health treatment for adolescents, young adults, and their family members.
-Our virtual intensive outpatient program combines individual psychotherapy, group therapy, family therapy, and access to psychiatric support (if needed) based on each client's needs.
+Our virtual intensive outpatient program combines individual therapy, supported groups, and family therapy into personalized treatment cohorts based on each client's needs.

 Whether you're dealing with spring depression, adjusting to seasonal changes after the winter months, or managing springtime mania, we're here to support you.
 Our experienced team of mental health professionals will help you develop healthy coping strategies, prioritize your mental wellness, and enjoy the spring season.
 Get started today.